Gustav Simon: Political assimilation

 On 6 August 1940, Simon ordered all police functions removed from the Luxembourg gendarmerie and entrusted to German police units.
 On 14 August, he proscribed references to the "State" or "Grand Duchy" of Luxembourg and suspended its constitution.
 On 26 August, the Reichsmark was introduced as legal tender and, on 20 January 1941, the Luxembourg franc was abolished.
 All existing political parties were banned and the only authorized political institution was the Volksdeutsche Bewegung (Ethnic German Movement) whose slogan was "Heim ins Reich" (Home to the Reich).
 Its declared aim was the full incorporation of Luxembourg into Nazi Germany.
 On 23 October 1940, Simon issued proclamations dissolving the Parliament and Council of State.
 In January 1941, all manual laborers were required to join the German Labor Front.
-Finally, on 30 August 1942, Luxembourg was formally annexed to the Greater German Reich, becoming part of Gau Moselland.
-Simon ordered that all Luxembourger males born between 1920 and 1924 were subject to compulsory military conscription into the Wehrmacht.
+On 30 August 1942, Simon ordered that all Luxembourger males born between 1920 and 1924 were subject to compulsory military conscription into the Wehrmacht.
 In protest, a general strike broke out the next day and was ruthlessly suppressed by Simon who declared martial law.
 He threatened striking workers with execution unless they returned to their factories, and 20 strike leaders were eventually executed at the Hinzert concentration camp.
 In addition, some 2,000 persons were arrested and 290 high school students who had participated were deported to "re-education" camps in Germany.

 Germanization

 In addition to the political assimilation, Simon pursued a harsh and unrelenting policy of cultural Germanization.
-On 6 August 1940, he ordered the closure of all French schools and banned the use of the French language and the Luxembourgish language.
+On 6 August 1940, he ordered the closure of all French schools, and banned the use of both the French and Luxembourgish languages.
 German was declared the exclusive official language for government, education, the media, law and the economy.
-All commercial signs, building inscriptions, advertising and printed matter, as well as all traffic, street and road signs were required to be in German.
+All commercial signs, building inscriptions, advertising and printed matter, as well as all traffic, street and road signs, were required to be in German.
 Violations were punishable by fine or imprisonment.

 Additionally, on 31 January 1941, Simon issued orders that Luxembourgers with non-German or foreign given names were required to adopt the German version of that name or, if no such form existed, to select a German given name.
-Likewise, those whose surname had been of German origin but had later been changed to a non-German form, were required to resume the original surname.
+Likewise, those whose surname had been of German origin, but later changed to a non-German form, were required to resume the original surname.

+On 30 August 1942, Simon delivered a speech and announced the introduction of compulsory military service and the conferral of German citizenship upon the affected conscription years.
+In Alsace and Lorraine, the exact same step toward conscription had been taken just a few days earlier.